-Informed Consent Shared Decision Making Motivational interviewing Primary/ultimate goal Patient understanding of risks and benefits of a selected option before agreeing to proceed A decision between clinically appropriate options driven by patient values and made in collaboration between provider and patient.
-Behavioral change achieved through identifying patient values and motivators and using these to drive progress toward a desired health outcome.
-Clinical setting/scenario Prior to agreeing to any intervention with risks and benefits Clinical equipoise exists among multiple options, with different impacts on different values A patient's choices or behaviors are incongruous with desired health outcomes.
-Additional context Ethically and legally, a patient must be aware of risks and benefits in order to agree to treatment.
+Informed Consent Shared Decision Making Motivational interviewing Primary/ultimate goal Patient understanding of risks and benefits of a selected option before agreeing to proceed A decision between clinically appropriate options driven by patient values and made in collaboration between provider and patient Behavioral change achieved through identifying patient values and motivators and using these to drive progress toward a desired health outcome Clinical setting/scenario Prior to agreeing to any intervention with risks and benefits Clinical equipoise exists among multiple options, with different impacts on different values A patient's choices or behaviors are incongruous with desired health outcomes Additional contextEthically and legally, a patient must be aware of risks and benefits in order to agree to treatment.
 This is true whether there are multiple reasonable options (treating chronic back pain) or only one (setting a severely broken bone).
 Given clinical equipoise, the provider's beliefs and values should not drive toward a specific choice; rather, the provider's role is to explain options relative to the patient's values and help them make the decision that is best for them.
 This can occur because of a lack of understanding of the impact of these choices, competing values and priorities, or other reasons; the clinician attempts to identify and reconcile these conflicts to achieve desired goals.
-The patient and provider may or may not agree on proximate goals (smoking cessation, weight loss, vaccine administration), but should agree on ultimate goals (good health and quality of life), and find shared ground in connecting these.
-Classic examples Starting a medication; setting a broken bone; any surgery.
-Joint replacement; end of life care; approaches to back pain.
-Smoking cessation; weight loss.
-Shared elements: Effective provider communication +++ +++ +++ Elicitation of patient values and priorities + +++ (used to drive decision about treatment) +++ (used to drive behavior change) Providing information about risks and benefits of all ++ (primary focus is on selected option) +++ + (primary focus is on desired option)
+The patient and provider may or may not agree on proximate goals (smoking cessation, vaccine administration), but should agree on ultimate goals (good health and quality of life), and find shared ground in connecting these.
+Classic examples Starting a medication Setting a broken bone Joint replacement End-of-life care Approaches to back pain Smoking cessation Shared elements: Effective provider communication +++ +++ +++ Elicitation of patient values and priorities + +++ (used to drive decision about treatment) +++ (used to drive behavior change) Providing information about risks and ++ (primary focus is on selected option) +++ + (primary focus is on desired option)

-Shared Decision Making Workgroup DRAFT Updated: September 19th, 2019 options Listening skills including active listening (eliciting patient's understanding after information given, etc) +++ (in reality, often poorly performed but necessary to true informed consent) +++ +++ Distinct elements Clinical equipoise Not required Required Not required Provider advocacy for a specific approach May be present, but should not interfere with giving full and accurate data Absent: not appropriate given clinical equipoise May be present if evidence supports a specific approach.
+Appendix D: Shared Decision Making, Informed Consent, and Motivational Interviewing benefits of all options Listening skills including active listening (eliciting patient's understanding after information given, etc) +++ (in reality, often poorly performed but necessary to true informed consent) +++ +++ Distinct elements Clinical equipoise Not required Required Not required Provider advocacy for a specific approach May be present, but should not interfere with giving full and accurate data Absent: not appropriate given clinical equipoise May be present if evidence supports a specific approach.
 Provider and patient may strongly disagree on best course of action; in this case the provider's role is to identify patient values/motivators that make them more likely to select this approach.